braiso-22/hands-position-classifier/README.md

 - You can press the space bar to freeze the frame and press 'q' to exit the camera window.
 - The program will classify your hand into one of the pre-defined positions and display the result in the window.

+#### Select controls

+- This option shows you the list of poses that has the trained model, for you to map them to the controls of the game.

 #### Play

 - This option opens a window where you can see your webcam feed and a firefox browser.